zmek/patientflow/README.md

 python -m patientflow.train.emergency_demand --data_folder_name=data-synthetic
 ```

-There are two arguments

-- data_folder_name - specifies where to find the data.
-This should be in a folder named data-xxx directly below the root of the repository
+The data_folder_name specifies the name of the folder containing data.
+The function expects this folder to be directly below the root of the repository
-- uclh - tells the package whether the data is the original UCLH implementation (in which case certain additional features, including the patient's age in years are included)

 ## Roadmap